jthorp07/discordjs-typescript-bot/README.md

                 option.setName('stringoption')
                 .setDescription('A string option')
                 .setRequired(true)
             ) as SlashCommandBuilder, // Adding an option changes the builder type to an option builder.
-It is safe to caste it back to SlashCommandBuilder.
+It is safe to cast it back to SlashCommandBuilder.
         execute: async (interaction) => {
             let stringoption = interaction.options.getString('stringoption');
             await interaction.reply({content: `\`\`\`Hello ${stringoption}\`\`\``});